Chile

 This section is a valuable tool for corporate financial officers and credit managers.
 It provides information on the payment and debt collection practices in use in the country.

-On the foreign front, Chile intends to strengthen ties with the EU and maintain relations with the United States.
-Boric's environmental and progressive agenda aligns with the European focus on promoting investments and trade relations with democratic countries.
-Chile's abundant reserves of lithium and copper and its renewable resources, conducive to green hydrogen, are particularly attractive within the framework of the European Green Deal.
-In December 2023, both parties decided to update their Free Trade Agreement (FTA) to include environmental clauses and encourage the EU to invest more in Chilean renewable energies.
-The agreement is expected to be ratified by the end of 2023, provided there is no opposition from the European agricultural sector.
-Chile will also uphold its FTA with the United States, ensuring its alignment with the Inflation Reduction Act (IRA) through tax credits for electric vehicle manufacturers and metal producers (copper, lithium)
+On the external front, Chile's abundant reserves of lithium and copper, its renewable resources, conducive to green hydrogen, are particularly attractive within the framework of the European Green Deal.
+In December 2023, both parties decided to update their Association Agreement to include environmental clauses and encourage the EU to invest more in Chilean renewable energies.
+The European Parliament ratified an Interim Trade Agreement (ITA) in February 2024.
+The Advanced Framework Agreement will come into provisional application (pending its full entry into force after ratification by all EU Member States) when the ITA enters into force (still pending on Chile´s ratification).
+Still, Chile will also uphold its FTA with the United States, ensuring its alignment with the Inflation Reduction Act (IRA) through tax credits for electric vehicle manufacturers and metal producers (copper, lithium).

 Payment & Collection practices